saltybeagle/writer/README.md

 });
 ```

-You extension must now handle that new state, e.g. by creating an instance of a new custom panel:
+Your extension must now handle that new state, e.g. by creating an instance of a new custom panel:

 ```js
 // from extensions/entities/stateHandlers.js